-Duolingo is free to use, but it’s important to note that it has quite a few ads.
+Duolingo is free to use, but it has quite a few ads.
 If this doesn’t bother you, then you can work your way through the entire course without paying anything.
-You can subscribe to Duolingo Plus for $6.99 per month to get rid of ads, but I don’t really think it’s worth it.
+You can also subscribe to Super Duolingo for $12.99 per month to get rid of ads.

-Studying the Indonesian language can open a lot of doors and opportunities.
-It can be difficult to learn Indonesian though, especially if you’re studying online.
+Studying the Indonesian language can open a lot of doors.
+It can be difficult to learn Indonesian, especially if you’re studying online.
 Hopefully this list of the best Indonesian learning apps helps you start your learning journey on the right path.
 Using one or more of these apps will help you learn to communicate in a natural way.
 With these apps, you can practice reading, writing, speaking, and listening, as well as build your vocabulary and understand Indonesian grammar.
 Before you know it, you’ll be talking like a native Indonesian speaker!

-According to the US State Department, Indonesian is a Category 2 language, which means it is not difficult for English speakers to learn the language.
-It normally takes around 36 weeks (or 900 class hours) to become conversational in Indonesia.
+According to the US State Department, Indonesian is a Category 2 language, which means it’s not difficult for English speakers to learn the language.
+It normally takes around 36 weeks (or 900 class hours) to become conversational in Indonesian.
 This is a lot less than other languages like Arabic, which can take around 88 weeks or 2,200 class hours to learn.

 Yes, Duolingo has a complete Indonesian course that you can access for free.
 The topics are helpful for beginners, but not for more intermediate or advanced speakers.
 While the Duolingo course covers the basics, you’re better off using an app like Babbel or Pimsleur if you actually want to become conversational.